Colectica/cogs/docs/source/technical-guide/command-line/publish-owl.rst

 ----------------------

 Generate a schema in owl/rdf format.
-Where all itemTypes and reusableTypes are define as class and their property as object properties or datatype properties.
+Where all Item type and Composite type are define as class and their property as object properties or datatype properties.

 Command Line Argument